 - Myth: There is no way to diagnose dyslexia.

-Fact: Professionals such as speech-language pathologists who have in-depth training can accurately diagnose dyslexia as early as age 5.
+Fact: Professionals such as speech-language pathologists who have in-depth training in literacy can accurately identify those who are at-risk for dyslexia as early as age 5.

 - Myth: Dyslexia cannot be diagnosed until third grade.

-Fact: Professionals with extensive training can accurately diagnose dyslexia as early as age 5.
+Fact: Professionals with extensive training in diagnosis can accurately identify the precursors to developing dyslexia as early as age 5.
+We can make a definitive diagnosis as soon as the child begins to struggle with learning to read, spell, and write.
 The sooner a diagnosis is made, the quicker your child can get help, and the more likely you are to prevent secondary blows to their self-esteem.
 Parents need to be aware of the warning signs of a risk for dyslexia before 3rd grade.
 It should be noted that the combination of a family history of dyslexia and symptoms of difficulties in spoken language can help identify a vulnerable child even before he/she begins formal schooling.

 - Myth: Dyslexia can be accurately diagnosed by an educational psychologist or a 'specialist dyslexia teacher' by using special tests.

-Fact: It is often difficult to get a diagnosis for dyslexia because it is almost impossible to scientifically differentiate it from other learning disabilities, although the warning signs of dyslexia should be monitored and recorded carefully.
-Often, these types of specialists will use phrases in a written report such as “child has a specific weakness in phonological development” instead of saying "child has dyslexia".
+Fact: Yes, but it can be difficult to get a diagnosis for dyslexia depending on who it doing the testing and because it is almost impossible to scientifically differentiate it from other learning disabilities; although the warning signs of dyslexia should be monitored and recorded carefully and can be evident in preschoolers.
+Often, specialists will use phrases in a written report such as “child has a specific weakness in phonological development” instead of saying "child has dyslexia."
+Additionally, many times the school personnel will say that they don't diagnose dyslexia.
+It's a matter of semantics -- dyslexia is a word that encompases a specific learning disability in reading, spelling, and/or writing and may be coupled with challenges in oral expression.
 Don’t give up hope, though!
-Dyslexia can be recognized and early intervention can help minimize its negative effects.
+Dyslexia can be recognized and early, intensive intervention can help minimize its negative effects.

 - Myth: Dyslexia is a medical diagnosis.

 Fact: Dyslexia is not characterized as a medical problem and is not tested by doctors because they don’t have training on reading, writing and spelling testing.
-There is no pill or medication that can heal dyslexia, and nothing to do with dyslexia is covered by medical insurance because it is not a medical problem.
+There is no pill or medication that can heal dyslexia, and rarely will dyslexia be covered by medical insurance because it is not a medical problem, although it does have lifelong negative effects that can encompass feelings of wellbeing.

 - Myth: Dyslexia is a specific brain weakness.
 It is a genetically-based, neurological difficulty with phoneme awareness and processing skills (the ability to detect and process the smallest perceptible speech sounds).